laravel/docs/quick.md

 <a name="eloquent-orm"></a>
 ## Eloquent ORM

-Laravel ships with a superb ORM: Eloquent.
-If you have used the Ruby on Rails framework, you will find Eloquent familiar, as it follows the ActiveRecord ORM style of database interaction.
+Laravel comes with a superb ORM: Eloquent, which is similar to the Ruby on Rails ORM, ActiveRecord.

-First, let's define a model.
 An Eloquent model can be used to query an associated database table, as well as represent a given row within that table.
-Don't worry, it will all make sense soon!
 Models are typically stored in the `app/models` directory.
-Let's define a `User.php` model in that directory like so:
+You define a `User.php` model like so:

 	class User extends Eloquent {}

-Note that we do not have to tell Eloquent which table to use.
-Eloquent has a variety of conventions, one of which is to use the plural form of the model name as the model's database table.
-Convenient!
+We do not have to tell Eloquent which table to use.
+Eloquent will automaiclay use the plural form of the model name as the table.

-Using your preferred database administration tool, insert a few rows into your `users` table, and we'll use Eloquent to retrieve them and pass them to our view.
+Using your preferred database administration tool, insert a few rows into your `users` table, and use Eloquent to retrieve them and pass them to our view.

-Now let's modify our `/users` route to look like this:
+Now modify your `/users` route to look like this:

 	Route::get('users', function()
 	{